Easy constrained optimization in Pytorch with Parametrizations

 Published:

-Parametrizations are a technique that turns a difficult constrained optimization problem into a simpler unconstrained optimization problem.
-In this post we introduce parametrizations for non-experts, and show how we can implement them in Pytorch with very few lines of code, using the module torch.nn.utils.parametrize.
+Parametrizations are a tool to turn a constrained optimization problem into a simpler unconstrained optimization problem.
+In this post we introduce parametrizations for non-experts, and show how we can implement them in Pytorch.
 We will study two examples with synthetic data: constraining a vector to have unit norm, and constraining a matrix to be SPD.

-This tutorial focuses on simple examples that are fully implemented (parameters are optimized on simulated data), and shows how to implement simple SPD parametrizations that are important in statistics and ML.
-We also assume relatively little background knowledge, laying out the formalism and the code in a thoroughly explained way.
+We also assume relatively little background knowledge.
 More in depth information on Pytorch parametrizations can be found in the Parametrizations tutorial (aimed at more advanced users).

 Constrained optimization